A universal scaling law for gravitational waves induced during inflation: General ansatz for the anisotropic stress tensor

+Note that here $P_\Pi(k)$ is not determined by the source spectrum at scale $k$ but by its UV cutoff.
+This `sweeping' of power from small to larger scales is a common phenomenon in nonlinear processes, which can also take place in loop corrections, see, e.g., Ref.~\cite{Iacconi:2023ggt}. \item $3/2> n\geqslant 0$: \ $P_\Pi$ is a combination of two terms dominated by $k$, and as such

-\item $n<0$: \ an infrared cutoff $\cutir$ must be introduced for the integral \eqref{eq:Psi-correlator-integral} to converge.
-This could e.g. be the largest scale that exited the Hubble horizon during inflation.
+In both cases, although the convolution in \Eq\eqref{eq:Psi-correlator-integral} introduces a coupling between different modes \cite{Iacconi:2023ggt}, the strong hierarchy between the scales in the problem makes the approximate expression of $P_\Pi$ fairly concise. \item $n<0$: \ an infrared cutoff $\cutir$ must be introduced for the integral \eqref{eq:Psi-correlator-integral} to converge.
+This could, for example, be the largest scale that exited the Hubble radius during inflation.
 For $k\gg \cutir$, $P_\Pi$ is then given by